Headquartered at the USTA National Campus, the USTA Collegiate Department hosts College MatchDay, The All-American College Combine and much more.

 Learn More on the USTA College Education homepage.

-Intercollegiate Tennis Association (ITA)
+Intercollegiate Tennis Association (ITA) and College Scores

 The ITA serves as the governing body of college tennis for the NCAA, NAIA and JUCO.